nsidc/vagrant-vsphere/README.md

 ### Setting the MAC address

-To set a static MAC address, add a vsphere.mac to your vagrant file:
+To set a static MAC address, add a `vsphere.mac` to your `Vagrantfile`:

 ```ruby
 vsphere.mac = '00:50:56:XX:YY:ZZ'
 ```

-Be careful you could easily break networking if you use invalid or duplicate VMware MAC address.
+Take care to avoid using invalid or duplicate VMware MAC addresses, as this can easily break networking.

 ## Example Usage